Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

 【Be applicable】
      General low-power camera
      It can be judged by device.supportPir == YES
-     Get the Pir level supported by the device through device.supportPirSensitivity
+     Get whether the device supports multi-gear adjustment through device.supportPirSensitivity Get the specific supported level of the device from device.supportPirLevel

 【Function】
      /**